About the Journal

 Publication frequency

 Submissions accepted for publication are made available online as soon as they are copyedited and layout-edited by our editorial team and proofread by their authors.
-This process, for each accepted article, takes up to four weeks.
-Every volume is closed yearly by mid-December when the publishing cycle restarts for the next year's volume.
+This process, for each accepted article, takes up to 4 weeks.

 Research integrity